ewhicher/matter/content/collections/pages/opportunity-lab.md

     enabled: true
   -
     id: lefn6taz
-    text: 'How can we build new revenue streams beyond our core business?'
+    text: 'If we were starting again today, what would we do?'
     type: row
     enabled: true
 together_text_one: